Adding a ventilation system to your home can keep indoor air from turning stagnant and balance humidity levels.

 Mold, pollen and pet dander are typical pollution sources in your home.
 Other sources include household cleaners and volatile organic compounds (VOCs).

-VOCs can be expelled by items in your home, such as building materials, flooring or furniture.
+VOCs can be released by things in your home, such as building materials, flooring or furniture.
 They can also be found in numerous air fresheners and scented candles.
 Increased VOCs can cause respiratory irritation, headaches and dizziness, among other symptoms.

-Numerous scientific studies have discovered respiratory diseases, asthma and other illnesses are connected to bad indoor air quality.
+Numerous scientific studies have learned respiratory diseases, asthma and other illnesses are connected to bad indoor air quality.
 Allergies can also be worsened by indoor air quality issues.

 10 Signs Your Home has Poor Indoor Air Quality

-If your family has problems that intensify at home and improve when you leave, you may be struggling with indoor pollution.
-You should also talk to your doctor if you’re concerned about your health.
+If your family has conditions that worsen at home and improve when you leave, you may be struggling with indoor pollution.
+You should also talk to your doctor if you’re worried about your health.

 - Watery, itchy or dry eyes.
 Your eyes are sensitive to indoor pollution and may react by becoming dry, itchy or watery.